lukesukhanov/livestock-discovery-server/README.md

 <a name="readme-top"></a>

 ## About the application
-The discovery service for the 'Livestock' project's backend.<br />
+The discovery service for the 'Livestock' project.<br />
 <p>

 ## How to run the project